Source: CMIE Economic Outlook, 1 Finance Research

 How to interpret the Non Food Credit Data?

-• High levels of non-food credit growth suggest strong demand in the economy, reflecting willingness of businesses to borrow more for investment.
-Increased borrowing often signals optimism about future income and business prospects, potentially leading to higher demand for goods and services and, consequently, inflation.
+• Increased credit flow can stimulate economic activity, potentially leading to higher demand for goods and services and, consequently, inflation.
 Conversely, low credit growth can indicate subdued demand and lower inflationary pressures.